feast-dev/feast/docs/getting-started/faq.md

 ### Does Feast support X storage engine?

 The list of supported offline and online stores can be found [here](../reference/offline-stores/) and [here](../reference/online-stores/), respectively.
 The [roadmap](../roadmap.md) indicates the stores for which we are planning to add support.
 Finally, our Provider abstraction is built to be extensible, so you can plug in your own implementations of offline and online stores.
-Please see more details about custom providers [here](broken-reference).
+Please see more details about customizing Feast [here](../how-to-guides/customizing-feast/).

 ### Does Feast support using different clouds for offline vs online stores?